milena-t/MSc_thesis/README.md

 ### Turn allele types into a newick tree
 the grapetree software ([website](https://achtman-lab.github.io/GrapeTree/), but it is a little out of date, see grapetree -h for up-to-date documentation) can be used to create a newick tree from a MLST output.
 It is important to mention that the headline of the file needs to start with '#', which is _not_ included in the merging script and has to be added manually!
 I used the `--profile` option.

+## Handle the phylogenetic tree and extract datasets

+All analyses were done with the [ETE3 toolkit](http://etetoolkit.org/).

+Many STs appear multiple times in the MLST output, which this is very inconvenient for plotting.
+Duplicates can be removed with the `phylogenetic_trees/remove_duplicates_mlst_table.py` script, and a new phylogenetic tree can be generated from only unique STs.
+See my thesis for specifics on the datasets I decided to select.

+The selection results in lists of STs, which can be referred back to the MLST output to extract the accession numbers.

 ## Creating a pan-genome

 ### Nextflow scripts to run roary